'Drive-Thru Dreams' Explores America's Love-Hate Relationship With Fast Food

 Fast food wasn't always perceived as unhealthy.
 You write about how the first sliders sold at White Castle were pretty small compared to what you can get now.
 How and when did fast food start to be perceived as junk food?

 It probably started in the late '80s and early '90s.
 It was when I think America realized more broadly that there was an obesity epidemic underway.
-Kentucky Fried Chicken actually shortened its name to KFC because the word 'fried' set up such an alarm bell in the early 1990s, and there were concerted efforts to make some changes.
+Kentucky Fried Chicken actually shortened its name to KFC because the word 'fried' set off such an alarm bell in the early 1990s, and there were concerted efforts to make some changes.
 But ultimately the people who eat fast food mostly didn't want that.
 And that's sort of how people view fast food in a lot of circles — as sort of "this is what I have when I don't want to think about what I'm eating."

 We [now] have these canonical sort of tomes talking about how terrible fast food is for you, and with good reason.
 There are some really problematic aspects to it.
 But at the same time, 80% of Americans eat it every single month and 96% of Americans eat it every single year.
 So, across all demographic bounds, it still has this loyalty —even among people who may say they don't [eat it], but actually probably at some point still do.